metack/airparse/README.md

 ## Dev notes

-1. thinking about code quality/responsibility separation, I extracted actual validation/processing methods from the main airparse script to a separate ruby class located in the `lib/`` folder; these methods are dynamically called based on field names; it should be easy to delegate maintenance of these methods to a different developer; adding new business rules does not affect the main airparse script; airparse is logic agnostic, it should work with any csv file and any provided logic; when refactoring and changing airparse (eg. csv load/parse method), the logic will stay unchanged;
+1. thinking about code quality/responsibility separation, I extracted actual validation/processing methods from the main airparse script to a separate ruby class located in the `lib/` folder; these methods are dynamically called based on field names; it should be easy to delegate maintenance of these methods to a different developer; adding new business rules does not affect the main airparse script; airparse is logic agnostic, it should work with any csv file and any provided logic; when refactoring and changing airparse (eg. csv load/parse method), the logic will stay untouched;

 2. thinking about scalability, in this example I evaluated 3 methods for csv parsing:
    a. standard lib CSV